AndhikaWB/pawpularity-contest-dtc/notes/Eval.md

 - Missingness (e.g. proportion of non-null values must be above 90%)
 - And so on

-What I want currently is more on the model metrics side though (the others can be guaranteed).
-GX doesn't seem to have what I want.
+What I want currently is more on the model metrics side though (the others can pretty much be guaranteed), and GX doesn't seem to have what I want.

 ## Soda (soda.io)

 You can use their dashboard to configure what kind of monitoring you want.
 The config will be saved as YAML, which you can also create directly without using their dashboard.
-It sounds good for non-tech person (no code is required), but probably not for me since my goal is to integrate it with my code.
+It sounds good for non-tech person (no code is required), but probably not for me since my goal is to integrate it with my code directly.

 YAML example: